top of page

 West End Free Market

 The market strives to maintain dignity and autonomy for all members, so every member is a decision-maker.
-Items offered are determined through on-going surveys and conversations, ensuring families have access to culturally relevant foods and foods in alignment with their dietary needs.
+Items offered are determined through on-going surveys and conversations, ensuring families have access to culturally relevant foods and foods that are in alignment with their dietary needs and interests.

 Members are also able to self-determine what and how much they need.
 There are no imposed limits.